Honduras, Indiana

 Honduras is an unincorporated community in Kirkland Township, Adams County, in the U.S. state of Indiana.
 All that remains today is a church and its activity center.

 History

+Honduras was most likely established sometime around 1870.
 A post office was established at Honduras in 1890, and remained in operation until it was discontinued in 1904.
-A general store was in business in the early 1900's.
+A general store was in business in the early 1900s.
 The community was likely named after Honduras, in Latin America.